ThZedd/ThZedd/README.md

 Here are a few projects I've worked on:

 * [Zoopolis](https://github.com/ThZedd/Zoopolis1): Zoopolis is a mobile application that provides the user a interactive visit too the Lisbon Zoo.
-* [DarkLeague](https://github.com/ThZedd/prog-web-zed): Darkleague is a website to store Pokémon cards online, acting as a digital portfolio..
+* [DarkLeague](https://github.com/ThZedd/prog-web-zed): Darkleague is a website to store Pokémon cards online, acting as a digital portfolio.
+* [ThinkBoard](https://mern-thinkboard-fndz.onrender.com): ThinkBoard is a website to keep notes, it was developed with the MERN stack, its online and it takes 1 minute to load on onRender.

 ## Fun Fact